TheStalwart/tips-website/os/WindowsXP.md

 The website is set up for backwards compatibility with Internet Explorer 6, so just open `http://legacyupdate.net` and go from there.

+If you opt-in for "Windows Embedded 2009 updates", be prepared for _obscene_ amounts of updates, and some of them force-restart Windows after installation.
+I'd argue you don't need them if you don't intend to go online (e.g. a retrogaming PC).

 To retrigger Windows Update Agent: `wuauclt /detectnow`

 ## Web browsers